NagapriyaGanapathy/Artificial-Intelligence/README.md

 | Logistic Regression | Without PCA | 80% |

 **Conclusion:**
-Logistic Regression with **PCA** provided the best and most interpretable results.
+Logistic Regression with PCA provided the best and most interpretable results.
 The study highlights how ensemble and feature extraction techniques enhance model robustness and accuracy.

+---

+### 3. Credit Card Fraud Detection (Fraud_detection.ipynb)

+This project detects fraudulent credit card transactions using machine learning.
+The dataset has 555,719 records with 22 features and no missing values.

+**Target:** `is_fraud` → (1 = Fraudulent, 0 = Legitimate)

+**Models Used:**
+- Logistic Regression
+- Decision Tree
+- Random Forest
+- Gaussian Naive Bayes

+**Process:**
+- Fixed data leakage by encoding after train-test split
+- Improved accuracy and recall with better sampling and feature handling
+- Removed unhelpful features and retained key outlier patterns

+**Result:**
+**Random Forest Classifier** performed best with strong accuracy and recall.